Joseph P. Kennedy II

 Joseph Patrick Kennedy II (born September 24, 1952) is an American businessman, Democratic politician, and a member of the Kennedy family.
-He is the eldest son of former U.S. Senator Robert F. Kennedy and Ethel Kennedy, and he is a nephew of former U.S. President John F. Kennedy and former U.S. Senator Ted Kennedy.
+He is the eldest son of former U.S. Attorney General Robert F. Kennedy and Ethel Kennedy, and a nephew of former U.S. President John F. Kennedy and former U.S. Senator Ted Kennedy.
+He is also the older brother of U.S. Secretary of Health and Human Services Robert F. Kennedy Jr.

-Kennedy served as a member of the United States House of Representatives from the 8th congressional district of Massachusetts from 1987 to 1999.
-In 1979 he founded and, until he was elected to the U.S. House, led Citizens Energy Corporation, a non-profit energy company which provides heating oil to low-income and elderly families in Massachusetts.
+Kennedy served as a member of the U.S. House of Representatives from the 8th congressional district of Massachusetts from 1987 to 1999.
+In 1979 he founded and, until he was elected to the U.S. House, led Citizens Energy Corporation, a nonprofit energy company that provides heating oil to low-income and elderly families in Massachusetts.

 Early life, family and education

-Kennedy was born in the Brighton section of Boston, Massachusetts on September 24, 1952.
+Kennedy was born in the Brighton section of Boston on September 24, 1952.
 He was the second of 11 children to Ethel (née Skakel) and Robert F. Kennedy.
-He was named after his grandfather Joseph P. Kennedy Sr., the patriarch of the Kennedy family and his uncle Joseph P. Kennedy Jr. who was killed in an airplane crash in 1944 during World War II.
-Kennedy spent his childhood between the family's homes in McLean, Virginia and Hyannis Port, Massachusetts.
+He was named after his grandfather Joseph P. Kennedy Sr., the patriarch of the Kennedy family, and his uncle Joseph P. Kennedy Jr., who was killed in an airplane crash in 1944 during World War II.
+He is the eldest grandson of Joseph and Rose Kennedy.
+Kennedy spent his childhood between the family's homes in McLean, Virginia, and Hyannis Port, Massachusetts.